idiap/bob/doc/TutorialsDatabase.rst

  Database
 **********

-|project| provides an API to easily query and interface with well know
+|project| provides an API to easily query and interface with well known
 biometric databases.
 A database contains information about the organization of the files, functions to query information such as the data which might be used for training a model, but it does **not** contain the data itself.